Ted Bates (executive): Ted Bates, Inc

 Bates' advertising firm was founded by him in 1940 as Ted Bates, Inc..
 It was purchased by Saatchi & Saatchi in 1986, and merged in 1987 with Backer & Spielvogel Advertising to form Backer Spielvogel Bates Worldwide, Inc..
 The company grew to become the world’s fourth largest agency.

 In 1994 the name was changed back to Bates Worldwide.
 Meanwhile, the parent company Saatchi & Saatchi changed its name to Cordiant PLC in 1995.
 In 1997, Cordiant spun off both Saatchi & Saatchi and Bates Worldwide, and Bates became the primary subsidiary firm of a newly formed holding company, Cordiant Communications Group.

 In 2003, Cordiant was purchased by WPP Group.

-Ted Bates' creative partner was advertiser Rosser Reeves, who invented the TV commercial, crafted M&M's brand slogan "melt in your mouth, not in your hand", wrote the first bestselling book on advertising Reality in Advertising, and created the famous unique selling proposition (or USP) that is still used by marketers today.
+Ted Bates' creative partner was advertiser Rosser Reeves, who invented the TV commercial, created M&M's brand slogan "melt in your mouth, not in your hand", wrote the first bestselling book on advertising Reality in Advertising, and created the unique selling proposition (or USP) that is still used by marketers today.

 TV drama Mad Men took inspiration from Bates and Rosser in the development of their characters.